Detention center could face major loss from inmate fees

 The Wyoming Department of Corrections has contracted with Scotts Bluff County, paying them $75 per day to house each of its inmates.
 The loss for the county will be $876,000 each year.

-Last week, Wyoming Gov. Mark Gordon said the state has experienced the biggest loss of revenue in its history with a $1-1.5 billion shortfall over the next biennial budget.
+Last week, Wyoming Gov. Mark Gordon said the state has experienced the biggest loss of revenue in its history, leaving a $1-1.5 billion shortfall over the next biennial budget.

 Scotts Bluff County has received a letter from the Wyoming Department of Corrections that they would remove its inmates by July 4.